-For new players its important that parents are encouraged to attend or get involved in the organisation of any events.
-(E.g. Tea/Coffee morning on the day of a blitz, summer BBQ etc)
+For new players it's important that parents are encouraged to attend or get involved in the organisation of any events.
+(E.g. Summer BBQ etc)

-• Communicate back to parents after matches telling them how well their child is progressing.
+- Communicate back to parents after matches telling them how well their child is progressing.
 Pick out the positives.
-Specific skills that are improving etc.
+Specific skills that are improving etc. - Ask parents occasionally of there is anything they can see in their child that they would like you as a coach to address.

-- Ask parents occasionally of there is anything they can see in their child that they would like you as a coach to address. - Players at this age usually reveal more to parents than coaches on what they find difficult or stressful.
+- Players at this age usually reveal more to parents than coaches on what they find difficult or stressful.
 If parents identify and communicate weaknesses in their own child performances reassure them that you can address this in training. - Identify players at risk of dropping out and why.
-Refer to 6.5 below.
+Refer to 6.5 below. - Coach parents on how to manage their child's playing time.
+Sufficient rest time each week is essential at this age.
+This becomes very significant for players involved with multiple club and when secondary schools start up their training programs.
+Critical that players of this age have sufficient rest time.